ewebber/whatspeakersneed/index.md

 ### What information can you tell speakers about the conference?

 - What is unique about this conference?
-What's vision?
+What's it's vision?
 - What sets it apart from other existing conferences?
 - Who else will be speaking?
 - Who are the sponsors?